KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

    (Projection zero-init is present from result #1; depth-scaled `mlp.fc` and CGI/Rademacher gains entered the accepted lineage in #30; the current CGI alpha `.125` was introduced in #44.)

 10. **Tail-EMA final readout**:
-   Starting at step `2000`, it keeps an EMA of every non-embedding parameter with horizon of 150 steps.
-At step `2720`, right before validation, it does `theta <- 0.4 * theta + 0.6 * EMA(theta)`, then validates and stops.
+   Starting at step `2400`, it keeps an EMA of every non-embedding parameter with horizon of 150 steps.
+At validation time, it evaluates `theta_eval = 0.4 * theta + 0.6 * EMA(theta)`.
-   (Introduced in result #45, following the earlier fixed final-readout lineage from #38 and #43.)
+   (Introduced in result #45, following the earlier fixed final-readout lineage from #38 and #43; the current #46 variant starts at step `2400` and excludes the token embedding.)

+11. **Cautious Weight Decay**:
+   After the radius pin, 2D Muon parameters get sign-gated coordinatewise decay with `CWD=0.025`: only coordinates where the optimizer update is already shrinking the weight are decayed.
+This makes the decay a shape change rather than a global norm change, so it survives the radius rescale.
+   (Cautious Weight Decay was used earlier in Track-3 PR #265; the current post-pin version on the #44/#46 stack was introduced in result #46.)

 What it explicitly does **not** use: Contra-Muon, Soft-Muon, Circuit-Muon, Aurora, TrailDelta, fixed-anchor readout, Muon-history forecasting, CenterShrinkAdam, or NorMuon-lite row/column variance preconditioning.
-Some stale comments mention older machinery, but these paths are off or removed in the #45 submission defaults.
+Some stale comments mention older machinery, but these paths are off or removed in the #46 submission defaults.

 Notes: Several active details have yet to be proven independently beneficial.
 We do not yet know whether the attention SOAP trust gate is helping.
-We also do not know whether the final Muon momentum cooldown matters much, since the cooldown is scheduled over the last 200 steps of a 2900-step run, but the accepted validation is at step 2720.
+The final Muon momentum cooldown is probably irrelevant to the accepted #46 step, since the cooldown is scheduled over steps `2700..2900`, but the accepted validation is at step `2690`.
 Likewise, it is unclear whether the Rademacher gain init matters, whether the depth-dependent `mlp.fc` init matters beyond a below-stat-sig ablation signal of about `0.00003` val loss, or whether `attn.proj.bias` beta2 `.9965` is meaningfully different from the other auxiliary beta2 value `.997`.

 <br><br>